 In conjunction with the development of the Waitomo Housing Strategy, the Waitomo Housing Taskforce was formed.
-The Taskforce meets quarterly to discuss updates and potential opportunities for development and/or housing improvements.
+The Taskforce meets quarterly to discuss updates and potential opportunities for development and housing improvements.

-The Kāinga Ora Lawrence Street development conducted a 'Breaking Ground' morning ceremony on 8 July 2024 and are progressing forward with construction.
+The Kāinga Ora Lawrence Street development has made significant progress this year and conducted a 'Breaking Ground' morning ceremony on 8 July 2024.
+The next stage will be to progress forward with construction.